usgpeople/USG.Authorization/README.md

 Any middleware (`Use...()`) added after the whitelisting middleware is subject to the whitelisting so take care to place the calls appropariately.

+`UseHostedWhitelist` optionally takes an `HttpClient` to use.
+By default, it creates one with a `CachingHttpHandler` with `DefaultCacheDuration` set to 5 minutes.

 Setup (ASP.NET)
 ---------------
 After installing the USG.Authorization.AspNet package, add one of the HTTP modules